-6. First Reading - Amendment to Board Policy I.J.2.b. - Use of Institutional Facilities and Services with Regard to the Private Sector
+6. First Reading - Amendment to Board Policy I.J.2.b. - Use of Institutional Facilities and Services with Regard to the Private Sector intent of the policy.

-Karen Echeverria, Board office staff, presented this item noting the amendment clarifies the intent of the policy.
+Karen Echeverria, Board office staff, presented this item noting the amendment clarifies the

 M/S (Agidius/Terrell): To approve the First Reading of the Amendment to Board Policy I.J.2.b., Use of Institutional Facilities and Services with Regard to the Private Sector.
-Motion carried 7-0.
+Motion carried 7-0, Lewis not present.